Built a PE due diligence platform inside Bain and took it from concept to revenue in 18 months.

 Engineering, product, and founder-led GTM across 4 companies.
 Now building Luminik.

 Right now I am building Luminik.
 Before that I built SnowOptix, Aura at Bain, and Mainteny.
-The settings changed.
-The job stayed similar: find demand in the buyer's current work, build the first useful system, sell through the workflow, and make the work clear enough that customers, teammates, and investors can trust it.
+The setting changed each time.
+The work stayed similar: find demand in existing work, build the first useful version, sell through the workflow, and explain the tradeoffs plainly.

 What I build and write about